(KP_MAT) Number of people who inject drugs (PWID) on medication-assisted therapy (MAT) for at least 6 months

-When proper and sufficient dosage is administered, medication-assisted therapy (MAT) is highly effective in reducing opioid use, reducing injecting behaviors that put opioiddependent people at risk for HIV and improving retention for those who are on ART.
+When proper and sufficient dosage is administered, medication-assisted therapy (MAT) is highly effective in reducing opioid use and the injecting behaviors that put opioid-dependent people at risk for HIV.
+In addition, MAT can help improve retention for those who are on ART.
 Therefore, all people who are dependent on opioids should be offered and have access to this service.
-The implementation of MAT programs should facilitate and enhance access to HIV-specific services for PWID, such as HIV testing services, provision and/or referral and linkages to ARV treatment programs, PMTCT for female PWID and a range of other prevention and harm reduction services.
+The implementation of MAT programs should facilitate and enhance access to HIV-specific services for PWID including HIV testing services, linkages to ARV treatment programs, PMTCT for female PWID, and a range of other prevention and harm reduction services.

-Partners providing MAT referrals only should not use this indicator, unless it also meets the KP_MAT_TA requirement below.
-Please see key population indicator “KP_PREV” to see if services provided meet reporting criteria for that indicator.
+Implementing partners providing MAT referrals-only should not use this indicator unless it the services being provided meet the KP_MAT_TA requirement outlined in the PEPFAR-support definitions below.
+Please refer to the “KP_PREV” indicator to see if the services provided meet reporting criteria for that indicator as well.

 Number of people who inject drugs (PWID) on medication-assisted therapy (MAT) for at least 6 months within the reporting period

-This indicator provides information on the total number of individuals who have been on treatment for at least 6 months since initiation of medication-assisted treatment (e.g. methadone, buprenorphine, or buprenorphine/naloxone to treat drug dependency) at any point in time within the reporting period.
-Therefore data for this indicator can be generated by counting the number of individuals who are currently receiving MAT or received at least 6 months of MAT in the reporting period in accordance with the nationally approved treatment protocol (or WHO/UNAIDS standards) at the end of the reporting period.
+This indicator provides information on the total number of individuals who have been on medication-assisted therapy (e.g., methadone, buprenorphine, or buprenorphine/naloxone to treat drug dependency) for at least six months within the reporting period.
+Consequently, data for this indicator can be generated by counting the number of individuals who are currently receiving MAT or received at least 6 months of MAT in the reporting period in accordance with the nationally approved treatment protocol (or WHO/UNAIDS standards) at the end of the reporting period.

 How to review for data quality

-This indicator makes use of program data as part of an on-going cohort, similar to that used to monitor ART retention.
-MAT register and/or patient-level data can be used to determine the number of people starting MAT in the defined period, as a cohort, and the number of those who are still in treatment 6 months after starting MAT.
+This indicator makes use of program data as part of an on-going cohort.
+The MAT register and/or patient-level data can be used to determine the number of people starting MAT in the defined period, as a cohort, and the number of those who are still in treatment 6 months and who were on MAT for at least six months during the reporting period.

 Data should be reviewed regularly for the purposes of program management, to monitor progress towards achieving targets, and to identify and correct any data quality issues.